 - Contextual Feedback: The companion app should allow you to track development trends, benchmark your stats against elite standards (leaderboards), and simplify complex data into unique player ratings that make goal-setting fun and measurable.

 This upgrade turns a piece of protective gear into a key development and injury-prevention tool.
+If your current guards are cracked or the foam backing has compressed, they’ve lost their shock-absorption.
+It’s the perfect time to upgrade to a data-enabled pair.

-3. The Performance Base: Technical Football Socks
+3. The Performance Base: Technical Grip Socks

-4. The Goalkeeper's Edge: Specialized Gloves
+4. The Goalkeeper's Edge: Latex Life-Cycles

 For the player in goal, the glove is their primary tool.
 It's a technical piece of gear that requires annual replacement due to wear and tear on the latex.
 When choosing your gloves, consider the following:

-5. The Training Multiplier: The Smart Football
+5. The Training Multiplier: Connected Football

 This tool is invaluable for players honing technique independently and for coaches designing data-backed drills outside of traditional sessions.
+If your training ball has lost its "pop" or is no longer perfectly spherical, it will negatively affect your muscle memory.
+Upgrade to a ball that provides objective feedback on your technique.

 Gear Up for Glory!